Roaring Brook Nature Center Trails

 We made it down to the dam and when I started poking around down the Dish Mill Pond Trail (light blue), Damian started getting very upset at the whole situation.
 So I went back up the steep hill to him and we continued around the same Werner Trail back to the parking lot.

 Why are these woods Werner’s?
 In 1964, the State of Connecticut assumed ownership of the 100-acre Werner farm adjacent to the Nature Center property.
 Through an informal arrangement with the CT DEEP, the Nature Center utilizes the Werner’s Woods property as an outdoor classroom, maintaining hiking trails, bluebird boxes, and wildlife habitats.
 The trails are used for educational programs, as well as by the community for passive recreational activities such as hiking, cross-country skiing, birding and nature photography.

-Wishing to explore a bit more of the RBNC trails, I found myself out there again while getting my car serviced nearby at Mitchell Subaru.
+Wishing to explore a bit more of the RBNC trails, I found myself out there again while getting my car serviced nearby.
 That’s what people do, right?

 From the fields I continued west on the Orchard Trail (green) which I suppose took me through an old orchard, but aside from a few rotting old apple trees, it was a weak orchard.

 Down and around and back to the Quarry Trail for the highlight of my day.

 The abandoned quarry!
 My terrible pictures do not do this any justice and even though it’s tiny – and many other Connecticut trails delve much deeper into much larger quarries – this is still pretty cool.
 I imagine kids find it really neat to see the hundred(?) year old evidence of the operation, right here in Canton near the Simsbury line.

 The Quarry Trail isn’t done yet though, and takes in a very pretty stretch of Jim Brook again.
 If I grew up in one of the nearby houses here in Canton, I’d have been over here every day.